Summary:

 With that, there are also some similarities to keep in mind:

 - Both have walk-in availability.
-With that being said, because of the pandemic, some clinics require appointment booking online.
+With that being said, some clinics encourage or require appointment booking online even when walk-ins are accepted.
 It is always advisable to call them ahead of time and check.

 - Pricing is very unpredictable no matter where you go.
 Our own independent research found that cost for an urgent care visit can vary as much as three times, this can be said also for retail clinics with a la carte price menus.